kodecocodes/i9t/custom-segues/custom-segues.markdown

 Segues have long been a familiar way to transition between scenes — all the way back to iOS 5. iOS 7 introduced custom view controller transitions to support custom, interactive transitions between views. iOS 9 takes custom transitions even further with custom segues that let you make a complete separation between your transition animation and view controller code.

 A small but important change is that segues are now retained during modal or popover presentations of scenes; segues instantiate when presenting a new scene and are held in memory until you dismiss the scene view controller.
 This means you can move _all_ your transition's animation and adaptivity code into a segue class and reuse that segue in any storyboard.
-When you dismiss the modal scene, the unwind transition will use the current segue's transition.
+When you dismiss the modal scene, the unwind transition will use the presenting segue's transition.

-[TODO: Does "the current segue's transition" mean the segue with which the modal view controller was presented?
-Maybe "presenting segue" would be clearer?]

 This chapter will show you how to do the following: